Stephen Fry on Who Do You Think You Are?: Everything you need to know

 When the conflict ended, Martin visited distant cousins, the Brauns, in Vienna.
 He was generously received, in part perhaps because he brought food at a time of shortages.
 Martin subsequently married Rosa Braun, Stephen’s grandmother.
 Seeing the apartment block where the Brauns lived, Stephen discovers a plaque that features the names of his great grandparents, Samuel and Berta.
 It’s a monument to those who lived in the building and were taken to the concentration camps during the Holocaust.
 Samuel and Berta were among 65,000 Viennese Jews deported to a ghetto in Latvia in 1942.

 But for the job opportunity that took him to East Anglia, Martin could easily have shared their fate.
 But what was Martin’s life in Europe like?
 To learn more, Stephen heads to Surany, cruising down the Danube, where he visits the now closed and desolate sugar factory where Stephen worked.

-In a 1926 picture, Stephen’s delighted to see that Martin looks a little like a young Einstein.
+In a 1926 old photograph, Stephen’s delighted to see that Martin looks a little like a young Einstein.
 Less happy is the town’s Jewish cemetery, now locked and surrounded by a concrete wall to prevent desecration and robbery.
-It’s here that Stephen’s great-grandfather, Leopold Neumann, is buried.
+It’s here that Stephen’s great grandfather, Leopold Neumann, is buried.

 More disturbing still is the history of the town’s Jewish population.
 Surany was once part of Hungary, a country that fought with the Axis powers in the Second World War.
 More than 600 Jews from Surany were murdered in the Holocaust.
 They included Martin’s sister, Reska, her husband, Tobias Lamm, and the couple’s young children.